8 Ways to Improve Customer Centric Selling in 2025

 Ask pain-based questions

 Ask questions that get to the heart of what’s bothering your customers.
-This is something sales representatives at the company Sandler do very well.

 They’re designed to bring customers closer to sharing their pain points.
 They are: